Obusier de 400 Modèle 1915/1916: Design

 Perhaps influenced by the success of the German's Big Bertha 420 mm howitzer at the Belgian forts at Liège, Namur, and Antwerp and the French fort at Maubeuge the French Army issued a requirement for new super-heavy artillery capable of destroying deeply dug in German trenches and concrete fortifications.
 Existing 200–300 mm coastal defense guns and siege mortars had proven to be only moderately effective, so the new weapon would need to be much larger.
 High-angle fire, projectile weight and explosive yield were the primary considerations.
 Since the mle 1915/1916 were classified as howitzers instead of guns the barrel did not need to be very long.
 The lack of spare industrial capacity or materials to produce a new weapon led to a decision to convert surplus naval gun barrels instead.

 Barrels

-There were two models of howitzer produced the mle 1915 and mle 1916 which were differentiated by the gun barrels used:
+There were two models of howitzer produced, the mle 1915 and the mle 1916 which were differentiated by the gun barrels used: